 The Lunda Room host/hostess position supervises and coordinates activities so the dining room personnel can provide fast and courteous service to patrons.
 This position schedules dining reservations, arranges parties or special services for diners, greets guests, escorts guests to tables and provides guests with menus.
 The host/hostess inspects the dining room serving stations for neatness and cleanliness, and requisitions table linens and other dining room supplies for tables and serving stations.
 This position may also prepare beverages and expedite food orders and may assist in the clean up and breakdown of the Lunda Room.
 The host/hostess must maintain a professional and courteous attitude at all times and remember the customer is important.
 He/she will also perform daily opening and closing cash handling procedures in accordance with policy.

-This position reports directly to the AMU Program Coordinator and Student Manager.
-Design Assistants create eye-catching promotions and graphic designs for the AMU and Annex sponsored events.
+Design Assistants create eye-catching promotions and graphic designs for the AMU, Annex and Division of Student Affairs sponsored events.
 An intermediate level knowledge of Adobe design products (Photoshop, Illustrator and/or InDesign) is required.
-Additional responsibilities include occasional assistance at programming events, such as Annex Bingo or Annex Basketball Viewing Parties.
-Office hours are scheduled Monday to Friday 8am-5pm and some night/weekend hours required, approximately 6-10 hours/week.
+Office hours are scheduled Monday to Friday 8am-5pm.

 The primary responsibilities of the Cashier/Food Service Worker is to provide the highest quality of service to customers at all times.
 Responsibilities include all aspects of cash handling, reconciliation as well as service related to areas of serving, replenishing food as well as cleaning and sanitizing work stations and equipment and to follow all Sodexo, client and regulatory rules and procedures.
 The supervisor may assign other duties as needed.